-China's unprecedentedly large credit boom poses a clear risk to both domestic and global financial stability if not controlled well.
-Both the speed of the expansion and the proportion of 'off-balance-sheet' credit are concerning, with the country’s debt having risen from 136% of GDP to 250% over the last decade.
-This is slightly offset by the greater power of government to coordinate banks' actions, which is being reflected in rising policy efforts to control the financial system, notably in the shadow banking segment.
+China’s unprecedentedly large credit boom poses a clear risk to both domestic and global financial stability if not controlled well.
+Both the speed of the expansion and the proportion of ‘off-balance-sheet’ credit are concerning, with the country’s debt having risen to 270% of GDP by the end of 2020.
+This is slightly offset by the greater power of government to coordinate banks’ actions, which is being reflected in rising policy efforts to control the financial system, notably in the shadow banking segment.

 China’s authorities accept that investment’s outsized and unbalanced contribution to overall GDP growth must fall, with consumption needing to drive future growth.
 This should see a continuing shift away from manufacturing to consumption as a proportion of GDP, with less reliance on credit-intensive investment-led growth.
 Chinese manufacturing is also rapidly moving up the value chain in response to rising wages and the government’s strategic objectives.
 Additionally, China’s current-account surplus is moving towards deficit as domestic consumption growth exceeds that of the country’s trading partners.